Fundamental Economic Reports: Major Market Movers !!!

 The durable goods orders reflect the new orders placed with domestic manufacturers for immediate and future delivery of factory hardwoods.
 Orders for the durable goods show how busy factories will be in the months to come, as the manufacturers work to fill the orders.
 The data not only provides insight to demand for things like refrigerators & cars, but also business investment going forward.

-If companies commit to spending more on equipment and other capital, they are obviously experiencing sustainable growth in their business.
-Increased expenditures on investment goods set the stage for greater productive capacity in the country and reduce the prospects for inflation.
-It tells traders what to expect from manufacturing industry sector, a major component of the economy & therefore a major factor of influence on their investments.
+If companies commit to spending more on equipment and other capital, they are obviously experiencing sustainable expansion in their business.
+Increased expenditures on investment goods set the stage for greater productive capacity in the country and minimize the prospects for inflation.
+It tells traders what to expect from manufacturing industry sector, a major constituent of the economy and therefore a major factor of influence on their investments.

 Existing home sales